bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/README.md

     e.
 Added catch for add_edge in case vertex does not exist.
     f.
 Seperated directional and bi-directional edges into two functions for ease of calling and code clarity.
     g.
 Adjusted parameters in functions accordingly with code changes.
+    h.
+You'll notice an x/y randomizer in the Vertex init class.
+This exists to give random locations to the Bokeh class for x/y coordinates to be created to represent the location of the nodes randomly.

     graph_demo.py
     a.
 Created seperate functions for default and random graph creation.